hadley/adv-r/Functionals.md

 (There is of course a function in R that already does that: `sum`)

-But it would be nice to have a vectorised version so that we could give it two vectors of numbers and they were added together.
+It would also be nice to have a vectorised version of `add` so that we can give it two vectors of numbers to add in parallel.
+We have two ways, using `Map()` or `vapply()`, to implement this, neither of which are perfect. `Map()` returns a list (we want a numeric vector), and while `vapply()` returns a vector, we'll need to loop over the indices.

-We have two options to implement this, neither of which are perfect.
-We could use `Map`, but that will give us a list, or we could use `vapply` by looping over the indices.
-That gives us a better output data structure, but a version of `Map` where we could specify the output type would be even better.

-A few test cases makes sure that it behaves as we expect: the output is always the same as the input (we're a bit stricter than base R here because we don't do recyclying - you could add that if you wanted, but I find you get fewer bugs by avoidingin recycling and being specific anyway.)
+A few test cases makes sure that it behaves as we expect.
+We're a bit stricter than base R here because we don't do recyclying - you could add that if you wanted, but I find problems with recycling a common source of silent bugs.

 ```R
 v_add <- function(x, y, na.rm = TRUE) {